superfly/docs/laravel/the-basics/databases.html.md

 fly deploy
 ```

+That's it!
+Your Laravel and Redis Fly Apps should now be connected.

 ### _Connect from a local environment_
-The simplest way to connect your local Laravel application to a Redis Fly App is to use `flyctl proxy`
+The simplest way to connect your local Laravel application to a Redis Fly App is to use `flyctl proxy`:

 1) Open your Redis Fly App's local directory